wmyers/wmyers.github.io/_posts/technical/2015-02-19-Understanding-JWT-authentication-with-SocketIO.md

 I've been building a chat application in AngularJS with SocketIO, which is a well trodden path.
 However the going can get a little rough when it comes to authentication of the socket.

+*EDIT (23/05/2015).
+The following post discusses some of the complexities around authentication with SocketIO.
+For a newer post which shows an implementation with code, look [here](/technical/nodejs/Simple-JWT-auth-for-SocketIO/).*

 I happened across the following blog posts by a guy who seems to know about JSON Web Token authentication.
 These are recommended reading, particularly the first post before the second:

 [https://auth0.com/blog/2014/01/07/angularjs-authentication-with-cookies-vs-token/](https://auth0.com/blog/2014/01/07/angularjs-authentication-with-cookies-vs-token/)